Totalwally/Totalwally/README.md

 ---

-### Interests
+### Areas of Interest

-Software Engineering · Product Development · Developer Tools · AI · Web Technologies · Systems Design
+Software Engineering · Product Development · Developer Tools · Artificial Intelligence · Web Technologies · Systems Design

 ---

 ### Approach

-I like building by experimenting, learning quickly, and improving through iteration.
+I prefer to build thoughtfully, learn by doing, and improve through iteration.

-I care about software that is useful, well-structured, and enjoyable to use — not simply software that works.
+Good software does more than work.
+It should be clear, dependable, and pleasant to use.

 ---